tfraudet/PyAcphFlightsLogbook/README.md

 # PyAcphFlightsLogbook

 Flight logbook for **glider** written in Python that automates detection of takeoff and landing events (airfield and schedule) by processing the APRS traffic from the [Open Glider Network](http://wiki.glidernet.org/).
 As the program tracks event at aircraft level it can detect landing and takefoff on different airfields.
-The detected start and landing times are approximate only.
+The detected takeoff and landing times are approximate only.
 The accuracy is around 1 or 2 minutes.

 This is a work in progress.
 Currently, in addition to takoff and landing events, the tool detects the launch method (aerotowing, self-launching or winch launching) and in the case of a towing, identifies the tow plane.
 It calculates also the flight duration.

-:warning: to date winch lauching detection functionality is not yet fully operational.
+Main features:

+* Detection of takeoff and landing time
+* Flight duration calculation
+* Launch method (tow plane, winch or autonome) detection
+* Identification of the tow plane
+* Detection of the runway used for takeoff & landing

 Futur releases could have additional features :

-* outlanding detection and location
+* Outlanding detection and location
-* detection of the runway used for takeoff & landing
 * REST APIs to get logbook by icao, by aircraft id, by date range,...
 * ...